Herd offense reeling after hot start to 2020 season

 "Offensively, we've got to play with more confidence," Holliday said.
 "We're not making the plays that we were making before as an offensive team."

-Coming off a loss to Rice in which Wells threw five interceptions, Marshall’s offensive staff looked to establish early success for Wells, incorporating early-down throws to get him into a rhythm.
+Coming off a loss to Rice in which Wells threw five interceptions, Marshall's offensive staff looked to establish him early, trying to incorporate early-down throws to get him in a rhythm.

 It never came to fruition as Wells did not complete a pass in the first half, missing all 10 of his pass attempts.